oliviawestmacottssw/SSW.Rules.Content/rules/do-you-brand-your-events/rule.md

 - Evaluation forms should have clear branding

 When it comes to branding events, you need to remember that it's often the little things that make the biggest difference.
-That evaluation form or gift bag that you gave out to someone at one of your events could land in the hands of one of your biggest clients in the future, so be diligent and consistent.
+That evaluation form or gift bag that you gave out to someone at one of your events could land in the hands of one of your biggest clients in the future, so be diligent and consistent.​